Saurabh-Rai-tech/house-price-prediction-ml/README.md

-# house-price-prediction-ml
+# House Price Prediction using Machine Learning
 House Price Prediction using Machine Learning  This project builds a machine learning model to predict house prices using the King County housing dataset.
 The project includes data cleaning, exploratory data analysis (EDA), feature selection, and model training using Linear Regression and Ridge Regression.
-# House Price Prediction using Machine Learning

-This project predicts house prices using the King County housing dataset.

 ## 📊 Project Overview